tensorflow/model-analysis/g3doc/architecture.md

 # produces an Evaluation as output.
 A typical example of an evaluator
 # is the MetricsAndPlotsEvaluator that takes the 'features', 'labels',
 # and 'predictions' extracts from the PredictExtractor and evaluates
-# them using post export metrics to produce serialized metrics and plots.
+# them using post export metrics to produce metrics and plots dictionaries.
 Evaluator = NamedTuple('Evaluator', [
   ('stage_name', Text),
   ('run_after', Text),              # Extractor.stage_name